Editor’s Note: This marketing infographic is part of our 25 part series.

 Dr. Paul Ekman pioneered the study of micro expressions and interpreting facial expressions and nonverbal communications.
 He helped to come up with emotional labels that fit very specific facial expressions that were universally shared and understood across cultures.

-Look out for certain facial expressions in your recordings that may tell a deeper story about your subject’s usability experience in comparison to their submitted answers.
+Look out for certain facial expressions in your recordings.
+They may tell a deeper story about your subject’s usability experience than their submitted answers.

 What people say and what they think may not always align.